Global Tourism Graduate Certificate

 About the Program

-The School of Sport, Tourism and Hospitality (STHM) Tourism Analytics Certificate is for those who are looking to transform a passion for travel into a lucrative business career in the ever-growing, $1.6 trillion tourism industry.
+The School of Sport, Tourism and Hospitality (STHM) Global Tourism Graduate Certificate is for those who are looking to transform a passion for travel into a lucrative business career in the ever-growing, $1.6 trillion tourism industry.

 The Global Tourism Certificate course is 100% online in a mobile-friendly format allowing you to experience education your way.
 You will also participate in live, weekly online classes enabling engagement with faculty.
 Plus, all nine credits earned can be applied to a Master of Science in Travel and Tourism.